jadefox10200/goprint/README.md

 # goprint

 See <a href="http://www.github.com/alexbrainman/printer">printer</a> repo for a much more user friendly printer.
 After many hours of trying to get my printer working, I ended up using some of the code found there so I could print PDFs on windows.

+NOTE: This implementation heavily depends on the printer itself to draw complex document types such as PDFs as the code isn't doing any of the drawing.
+Therefore, try sending a simple text file to your printer first.
+This should work in all cases that I have tested.
+Then if more complex document types don't work, this will be due to the printer not being able to read and convert that document type itself.
+If posting issues, please try this first and specify which printer you're using.

 UPDATE: I switched to a Linux server and use CUPS with the proper drivers.
 This allows you to fully control the printer(duplex, stapling, etc) from a CLI.

 Example usage: